ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern-vcf/arch-pattern-vcf-clientvpn.md

 {: #arch-pattern-vcf-clientvpn-deploy-tips}

 * When you create VPN routes, you can use `translate` option to translate the source IP to the VPN server's private IP address before it is sent out from the VPN server, making your VPN client IP address from Client IPv4 address pool invisible to the destination devices.
 This process eases VPC up routing configurations.
-* Split tunnel is typically the mode what you would use if you need simultaneous access to corporate network and {{site.data.keyword.vcf-vpc-short}}.
+* Split tunnel is typically the mode what you would use if you need simultaneous access to the corporate network and {{site.data.keyword.vcf-vpc-short}}.
 Then, private traffic flows through the VPN interface to the VPN tunnel, and public traffic flows through the existing LAN interface.
 You can manage this process with VPN routes.
 * The VMware Cloud Foundation instance uses {{site.data.keyword.cloud_notm}} DNS Server default IP addresses `161.26.0.7` and `161.26.0.8`.
 When you manage the VMware Cloud Foundation instance, you need to ensure that you can use the DNS server and resolve the VMware Cloud Foundation entries.
 So ensure that your VPN routes cover this range.

 ## Considerations